Trepan-Debuggers/kshdb/README.md

   * Stuff that might be ported in a straightforward way from `bashdb` or `zshdb`
   * Stuff that needs additional `ksh` support

-Writing documentation is important, but an extensive guide will have to wait.
-For now one can consult the reference guide that comes with
-bashdb: http://bashdb.sf.net/bashdb.html There is some minimal help to get a list of commands and some help for each.

 What's not here yet in detail
 -----------------------------